 The Kent Land Trust is a local community land trust based in the foothills of northwest Connecticut, along the Appalachian Trail and the Housatonic River, and within a landscape of wildlife corridors, green valleys and watersheds supporting diverse species.

 Established in 1989, our mission is to preserve natural resources in Kent and surroundings through land protection, stewardship, and public outreach, education and research.
-KLT is volunteer-led with 16 directors, 6 advisors, 23 non-board committee members, and 75+ volunteers.
-In addition, KLT employs a part-time Executive Director, full-time Land Manager, and part-time Office Manager, who work with stewardship consultants.
+KLT is volunteer-led with 17 directors, 6 advisors, 23 non-board committee members, and 75+ volunteers.
+In addition, KLT employs a part-time Executive Director, Land Manager, Program Manager and Office Manager, who work with stewardship consultants.

 KLT's stewardship program includes regular monitoring and management, with particular emphasis on large projects clearing invasive species and restoring grassland, early successional and forest-interior wildlife habitats.
 Several of KLT's preserves have vernal pools.
 Each spring we monitor these pools for use by dependent species.
 Similarly, at spring and fall migration times, we document bird species within KLT preserves.
 On one preserve where KLT recently restored early successional habitat, cerulean warblers were captured in mist nets for the first time in 11 years.